 How to write your own erotic fiction

 Want to unleash your inner sex writer?
 We don't blame you.
-"The best fiction is rooted in fact, so if you're thinking of trying your hand at erotic fiction, it is worth revisiting some of the most exciting sexual encounters you have enjoyed in your life," says Jessica.
+"The best sex stories are rooted in fact, so if you're thinking of trying your hand at erotic fiction, it is worth revisiting some of the most exciting sexual encounters you have enjoyed in your life," says Jessica.

 Worried, the only exciting thing that happens with your partner is finding a parking space close to the shops?
 Don't worry.
 "These can obviously be tweaked to add more spice when you are writing them down," says Jessica.
 "And by all means, explore your own fantasies – if these fantasies turn you on, such as sex in the shower or sex outside, chances are they will appeal to other women, too."

 Jessica's top tips for writing your own steamy sex stories include:

 "You want to move people between the ears as much as between the legs.
 That means applying the same attention and regard to writing about sex as you anything else you would write.
 Assume that the reader wants something more than just a vehicle for jerking off.
 That means character development, a good plot, and great dialogue."

 "Don’t say that he pounded her like a jackhammer or that she lay back, spent.
 Tell the reader something they have never heard before."